image

 3. Continuous improvement managers need to have project management experience

-A successful CIM needs to have a strong ability to lead projects.
+A successful CIM must possess a strong ability to lead projects.
 Every time a new improvement initiative begins, so does a project.
-CIMs ensure that projects are completed by knowing what needs to be done, how it needs to be done and when it needs to be done by.
+Their job is basically managing and creating projects!
+CIMs ensure that projects are completed by knowing what needs to be done, how it needs to be done, and when it needs to be done by.
 Think about this on the grand scale of a food manufacturing facility.
 There are a lot of moving parts and people!

 This profession is typically not one that a new graduate enters right after school.
 They need to build up experience within the food industry and relevant manufacturing industries.
 Years of working experience gives individuals a better view of the big picture and places where improvements could occur.

 As a result, CIMs have a wide range of educational backgrounds.
 Some examples include engineering, business, science or data science.
 Work experience is more valuable than education in this position.
-Potential employers judge the credibility of candidates by examining their past projects.
-They look for concrete numbers that demonstrate correct management and the implementation of projects.
+Potential employers judge the credibility of candidates by examining their past projects of building up a portfolio is essential to breaking into this field.

 5. Continuous improvement managers are leaders

-In order to drive improvements across a business, CIMs must be able to lead teams effectively.
+To drive improvements across a business, CIMs must be able to lead teams effectively.
 They create plans and understand how team members deliver results, simultaneously providing encouragement and constructive feedback.
 Through their actions, they create and maintain credibility across all levels in the business.
-Without good leadership, any process attempted upon will fail.
+Without good leadership, any project attempted will fail.

 6. Continuous improvement managers are proficient in data systems

-CIMs work with a variety of data including daily production, product defect tracking and energy efficiency.
-Collecting data allows CIMs to monitor costs and the performance of a project, as well as translate the data into recommendations for improvement.
+CIMs work with a variety of data, including daily production, product defect tracking and energy efficiency.
+Collecting data enables CIMs to monitor project costs and performance, as well as translate the data into actionable recommendations for improvement.
 However, collecting data is just one piece of the puzzle.
-Improvement managers must know how to interpret this data using programs such as Excel, SAP, Minitab.
+CIMS must know how to interpret this data using programs such as Excel, SAP, and Minitab.

 7. Continuous improvement managers are excellent communicators

 Being able to communicate important details in improvement programs is an essential skill for CIMs.
-These professionals know how to communicate the “why” of any process improvement and help employees to understand it.
+These professionals know how to speak the “why” of any process improvement and help employees to understand it.
 Communicating the “why” encourages motivated employees and allows management to meet company goals.
-Effective communication leads to the overall success of a project and makes them more cost-efficient.
+Effective communication leads to the overall success of a project and makes it more cost-efficient.

 8. Continuous improvement managers are problem solvers, leaders and organized individuals

 Being a continuous improvement manager requires a wide range of skills.
-However, there are a few which are more essential than others.
+However, there are a few which stand out as particularly important.
 These skills include:

-• Problem solving – Because CIMs are responsible for streamlining operations, they need to be able to identify problems and possible solutions.
+• Problem solving – Because CIMs are responsible for streamlining operations, they need to be able to identify problems and potential solutions.
 Effective problem solving involves identifying issues, understanding everyone’s interests, and evaluating options.
-A CIM uses all of these steps when trying to improve a process.
+A CIM uses all of these steps to enhance processes.

-• Organizational skills – CIMs juggle various projects at once.
-To do this effectively, they must be organized both with their physical and online belongings, as well as have an organized calendar which they live by.
+• Organizational Skills – CIMs juggle various projects simultaneously.
+To do this effectively, they must be organized both with their physical and digital environments, as well as have a structured calendar that they adhere to.

-• Talent management – These professionals know how to bring out the best in a person.
-They focus on talent multiplication and the utilization of individuals’ experiences.
-Using these experiences, they tailor training to those who want to learn.
+• Talent Management – These professionals know how to bring out the best in a person.
+They focus on multiplying talent by utilizing the diverse experiences of team members.
+By leveraging these experiences, they tailor training programs for those who wish to learn and grow.

 leave your comment